 The History and Restoration of a Harrison Treasure

 The original Lyric Theater was located on the west side of the Harrison Square.
 It was purchased in 1919 by D.E. and Lulu Garvin Fitton, who operated it as a theater for silent movies.
-As talking movies became more prevalent, the Fittons realized the Lyric could not accommodate this new invention.
+As talking movies became more prevalent, the Fittons realized the original Lyric could not accommodate this new invention.

 J.W.
 Bass, a builder from Detroit, built the Lyric Theater that is standing today as